RobMuNu/brain_machine/time_reversal_README.md

 Matlab script 'gradKL_forward_vs_reverse.m' is an example of this - here I calculate the rate of KL divergence between forward-time and reverse-time epsilon machines.

-# crypticity and bidirectional machine
+# Crypticity and Bidirectional machine
 Once you have the forward-time machine M+ and reverse-time machine M- you can construct the bi-directional epsilon machine.
 The bi-directional machine is constructed by stitching together the forward and reverse machine causal states as they appear.

   1. Load the state series output files from CSSR for both M+ and M-.
 My matlab scripts 'getcell_state_series.m' put each state series (vector) into an array. readmatrix() doesn't like the default ';' delimiter CSSR outputs so 'fixdelimiter.sh' changes it to a comma (run this on your state series files beforehand).
 Fly data (that this was written for) was 18000 values long so I hardcoded this.
 You need to change that, as well as the loops over file names/structure.
 This was also written for a single time series output, not multi-line data.
 You will need to change the matlab state series format from a vector to a matrix to accomodate multi-line data.
   2. Align the forward time and reverse time state series.
 This means flipping the reverse time state series (so left to right is "forward in time" again), then lining up the forward and reverse states at each time step. 'align_state_series.m' does this (again for single line 18000 long state series).
 Make sure each individual line is aligning the states correctly when changing to multi-line.
-3. bidirectional Cmu and crypticity: The aligned state series gives you the state series of the bidirectional machine.
+  3. bidirectional Cmu^{+-} and crypticity: The aligned state series gives you the state series of the bidirectional machine. e.g. for forward causal states A and B, and reverse states X, Y and Z, the possible bidirectional states are (A,X),(A,Y),(A,Z),(B,X),(B,Y),(B,Z).

-5. do_bistate.
-Now should have cell containing trans(m,n,q,r) which is (m,n) state to (q,r) state transition.
-6. write_all3_bidirectional_dotfile

-- [ ] Get state series of F and R machines
-- [ ] Align them
-- [ ] Count states and use these counts as stationary distribtuion of bidirectional
+From this aligned state series you can calculate the entropy of the bi-directional states: this is the bidirectional statistical complexity Cmu^{+-}.
+Just count the bidirectional states as they appear and divide by total number of state counts to approximate the stationary distribution of bidirectional states (and use that to calculate Cmu^{+-}).
+I do this in fly data in '.m'.

+Crypticity 'd' is then calculated by d := 2*Cmu^{+-} - Cmu+ - Cmu-

+  4. Bidirectional machine itself: If you want the machine itself, not just Cmu+-, you need to infer the transition probabilities from the state series.
+I do this for fly data in 'do_bistate_counts_and_transitions.m'
+  5. Write a .dot file using the bidirectional state transitions (if you want to view it).
+For fly data 'write_all3machine_dotfile.m' writes that information for forward, reverse and bidirectional machines together in one .dot file.